Biological-Microsystems-Laboratory/micropipette/Plos-one-manuscript/latex/reviewer-comments.md

 4) I could not really get the 2 point pressure thing working in my print.
 Basically, the chassis flap and the inner piston wedge don’t interlock, they just slide past each other.
 I printed on an Ultimaker 2 with “normal” quality setting so I don’t think it’s a print precision issue.
 Is the user required to press the little flap inwards while pushing the thumb piston down?
 This was not clear to me from the description.
 Also, if I do that, the system “locks” if I press the thumb button all the way in – is that on purpose?
 Perhaps, could the authors make a little video about the pipette assembly?
 E.g. just film someone putting one together with a few closeups, and just talking over it while they are doing it?
 I think this would really help, plus I suspect it would raise the appeal to actually build one for many people.

 > We printed on a Makerbot, perhaps some adjustments may need to be made for different printers.
-I have an assembly video to share.
-I can also make a longer walk through video with voice over commentary.
+We have made new video with a voice commentary, walk through of assembly and operation of the pipette.

 Minor